 Salaried employees enjoy various types of paid leaves, including sick leave, casual leave, annual leave, and earned leave.
 The flexibility of carrying over these leaves to the next year depends on the employer’s established rules, with some organizations permitting indefinite carryovers.
 Leave encashment is a beneficial policy that allows employees to convert their unused or accumulated leave days into a monetary benefit, receiving compensation for the untaken portion of earned leave upon leaving employment or following organizational regulations.

-In this comprehensive guide, we will explore the tax implications associated with receiving monetary compensation in lieu of accrued leaves.
+In this comprehensive guide, we will explore the tax implications associated with receiving monetary compensation instead of accrued leaves.

 What is Leave Encashment?

 According to labour laws, every salaried individual is entitled to a minimum number of paid leave each year.
-However, it is not mandatory for an employee to utilize their entire allotted leave within a given year.
+However, an employee doesn’t need to utilize their entire allotted leave within a given year.
 Many employers provide the flexibility for employees to carry forward unused paid leave to subsequent periods.

 As a result, employees often find themselves with an accumulated balance of unutilized leave at the time of retirement or resignation.
 In such cases, employers are obligated to compensate employees for the value of their accrued but unused leave.
 This practice is commonly referred to as leave encashment, wherein employees receive monetary compensation for the accumulated and untaken leave balance upon their departure from the company.